 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a reinforced container.
-Our lowboy roll-offs handle loads up to 10,000 pounds without breaking USDOT weight limits.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows dump straight in while staying within Fort Wayne routes.
+Dense materials need the right container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in a single trip.
+The low 2-to-3-foot side walls let a skid steer or wheelbarrow load straight over the rim without pushing past USDOT truck weight limits on Fort Wayne routes.

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—without any mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I size the container for your site super and dispatch the dumpster based on the expected tonnage for the project.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads — with no mixed wood, drywall, or trash in them — earn the lowest per-ton rate.
+I size the container and coordinate with your site super, so the dumpster arrives for the exact tonnage needed.

 Tonnage Limits and Weight Overage Policy